Regional Homelessness Authority unveils scaled-back five-year plan

 Better data collection could also help stretch existing resources.
 For example, a real-time public database of where shelter units are available in the county could help outreach workers and case managers more quickly place people into those units, Martens said.

-And it is currently developing an Ombuds office that will allow users of the homelessness system to submit complaints about processes or certain providers that will inform how improvements are made.
+And it is currently developing an ombuds office that will allow users of the homelessness system to submit complaints about processes or certain providers that will inform how improvements are made.

-The authority also plans to build partnerships with other systems of care like behavioral health systems, schools, jails and hospitals.
+The authority plans to build partnerships with other systems of care like behavioral health systems, schools, jails and hospitals.
 It says it needs these relationships because there are many issues tangential to homelessness, such as substance use, that fall outside its jurisdiction.

 Elected officials who sit on the governing committee are largely pleased by the updates the authority has made.